-Having endured deep family and personal stress, Rigoberto tries to celebrate his newly found happiness.
+Having endured deep family and personal stress, Rigoberto, insurance salesman by day and photographer by night, tries to celebrate his newly found happiness.
 For the moment, at least, the family’s sexual anxieties (lavishly described by Vargas Llosa) are not frothing.
-Don Rigoberto still has a mistress; his second wife, Lucrecia, has a lesbian lover; and his teen-age son, Fonchito, an accomplished voyeur, is probably still Lucrecia’s sex partner.
+Don Rigoberto still has a mistress; his second wife, Lucrecia, has a lesbian lover; and his teenage son, Fonchito, an accomplished voyeur, is probably still Lucrecia’s sex partner.
 Superficially, they are just like other families in Lima heading out of the city for a day in the country.
 (La, de, da.)

-Most of the novel involves graphic sexuality (some call it pornography), but the picnic is without sexual innuendo.
+Most of the novel involves graphic sexuality, but the picnic is without sexual innuendo.
 Instead, as Rigoberto’s newly found happiness is turned on its head, you get the sense that this is an aberration, especially because Rigoberto (inexplicably) develops a sense of humor.
 (And the picnic is just about the only episode that doesn’t allude to sex.)

-The culminating mishap occurs when Rigoberto wades into to the Rímac’s swift current, slips, and looses the picnic basket.
+The culminating mishap occurs when Rigoberto wades into the Rímac’s swift current, slips, and loses the picnic basket.
 Gone are the spicy ceviche, the rice and duck, the crepes with blancmange, and the wine.
 Gone is the checkered cloth and napkins especially selected by Dona Lucrecia.
 Everything.
-Miraculously there are no recriminations, and when they get home, they have another picnic in the kitchen, eating avocado-with egg-and-tomato sandwiches and sipping cold beer.
+Miraculously there are no recriminations, and when they get home, they have another picnic in the kitchen, eating avocado-with egg-and-tomato sandwiches and drinking cold beer.

 Imagining otherwise, Rigoberto thinks his family picnic “wasn’t so disastrous after all.”
 Maybe.
-Though Rigoberto, Lucrecia and Fonchito might laugh-off the picnic’s disasters, and passionately make love, Vargas Llosa is daring (warning) his readers that they might not be happy for long.
+Though Rigoberto, Lucrecia, and Fonchito might laugh-off the picnic’s disasters, Vargas Llosa is daring (warning) his readers that they might not be happy for long.